daithioc95/MS2/README.md

   - Used for problem solving to implement desired designs.
   - Used to gain better understanding of how I should approach the implementation of elements.
 - W3Schools
-  - Used to gather a theoretical knowledge of elements and effects
+  - Used to gather a theoretical knowledge of elements and effects.
 - W3 HTML Validator
   - Used throughout  the project to ensure I was following best practices with HTML code.
 - Jigsaw CSS Validator
   - Used throughout  the project to ensure I was following best practices with CSS code.
 - JSHint JavaScript Validator
-  - Used this GitPod extenstion throughout the project to ensure I was following best practices with JavaScript code.
+  - Used this GitPod extension throughout the project to ensure I was following best practices with JavaScript code.

 ## Testing
 ### Testing User Stories